oxuva/long-term-tracking-benchmark/README.md

 ```

-## 6. Add your tracker to the results repo
+## 6. Add your tracker to the results page

-Separately from the CodaLab evaluation server, we are maintaining a results page/repository ([updated roughly once a month](https://docs.google.com/document/d/1BtoMzxMGfKMM7DtYOm44dXNr18HrG5CqN9cyxDAem-M/edit)) that reflects the state-of-the-art on our dataset.
+Separately from the CodaLab evaluation server, we are maintaining a [results page/repository](https://github.com/oxuva/long-term-tracking-results) (updated roughly once a month) that reflects the state-of-the-art on our dataset.

 In order to have your tracker added to the plots, you need to:

 1) Have completed all the previous points and produced the test set plots of your tracker.
 2) Have a paper which described your tracker.
 It does not need to be a peer-reviewed conference - arXiv is fine, we just need a *citeable* method.
 3) Do a pull request to the results repository, containing everything we need to update the plots.
-In the comment section, please include a) the name of your method b) the paper describing it and c) if it qualifies for the open or constrained challenge. *TODO*: detail which files to include in the PR.
+In the comment section, please include a) the name of your method b) the paper describing it and c) if it qualifies for the open or constrained challenge and (optional) d) a (very) short description of your method. *TODO*: detail which files to include in the PR.

 **Note**: if your method does not make it to the top, don't be shy.
 There are two benefits of submitting not top performing trackers: a) for the community, it is important to have a broader picture of what is being tried b) for you, it will increase your chances of having your paper read and cited.